acu192/fun-tsp-challenge/README.md

 We'll assume the salesperson lives in a boring, flat, 2d Cartesian plane, and that each city can be described simply as existing at a single (x, y) location.
 Each datafile describes some number of cities, one city per line in the file, where each city has a name and a location.

-I've provided three toy datasets for you to play with.
+I've provided four toy datasets for you to play with.

 #### Tiny Dataset